CNaP-Lab/Toolkit_for_MIRA_LAB_Striatal_Segmentation/README.md

 This toolkit allows a user to utilize this CNN striatal segmentation, handling user inputs and performing all required image manipulations.
 The user provides a native or MNI-space structual image, a brain mask in the same space, and, optionally, a BOLD fMRI template image to reslice the output into.
 Outputs are returned in the input anatomical space and both anatomical and BOLD resolutions (latter optional).
 The toolkit was developed by John C. Williams, Srineil Nizambad, and Jared X. Van Snellenberg, at the Cognitive Neuroscience and Psychosis Lab at Stony Brook University School of Medicine.

-The striatal regions segmented are the: ventral striatum, pre-commissural putamen, post-commissural putamen, pre-commissural caudate, post-commissural caudate.
+The striatal regions segmented are the: ventral striatum (VST), pre-commissural putamen (prePU), post-commissural putamen (postPU), pre-commissural caudate (preCA), post-commissural caudate (postCA).

 The user provides a T1-weighted structural MRI image in ACPC orientation, a corresponding brain mask in ACPC orientation, and, optionally, a BOLD functional MRI template image for use in reslicing the outputs to BOLD resolution.

-The following outputs are produced: a NIfTI image containing segmentations that can be overlaid on the T1 image and, if the optional BOLD fMRI template image was specified, an additional NIfTI image containing segmentations that can be overlaid on the fMRI image.
+The following outputs are produced: a NIfTI image containing segmentations that can be overlaid on the T1 image and 10 separate NIfTI images for right and left hemispheric divisions of each of the 5 striatal ROIs segmented, in T1-based resolution.
+If the optional BOLD fMRI template image was specified, an additional NIfTI image containing segmentations that can be overlaid on the fMRI image and 10 separate NIfTI images for right and left hemispheric divisions of each of the 5 striatal ROIs segmented are produced, in BOLD-based resolution.

 The main operating script of the pipeline is main_CNNStriatalSegmentation.m.
 This script is called by CNNStriatalSegmentation_wrapper_script.m, which has a set of parameters that the user is instructed to adjust therein.
 Full running operations are discussed in the second section, RUNNING INSTRUCTIONS.